Kwame McKenzie: Globalization

-McKenzie was a Canadian Delegate to the United Nations High-level Political Forum, the “central platform for follow-up and review of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals”.
+McKenzie was a Canadian Delegate to the United Nations High-level Political Forum, the "central platform for follow-up and review of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals".
 He is also a consultant with the World Health Organization on equity.

 COVID-19

 McKenzie is a member of the Mental Health Working Group on the Ontario COVID-19 Science Advisory Table, and a member of the Expert Advisory Panel on COVID-19 and Mental Health at the Canadian Institutes of Health Research (CIHR).

-He is also a member of the Minister of Health's COVID-19 Testing and Tracing Advisory panel alongside Kieran Moore, Chief Medical Officer of Healthfor Public Health Ontario.
+He is also a member of the Minister of Health's COVID-19 Testing and Tracing Advisory panel alongside Kieran Moore, Chief Medical Officer of Health for Public Health Ontario.
 A report published by the panel in March 2021 concluded that among other factors, teachers' COVID-19 vaccination status must be taken into account when developing and implementing school-based SARS-CoV-2 testing and tracing policies.

 Media and activism

-In addition to his academic, policy and clinical work, Kwame has engaged in written media and radio programming.
+In addition to his academic, policy and clinical work, McKenzie has engaged in written media and radio programming.

-McKenzie was also a presenter on All in the Mind on BBC Radio 4, and has previously been a columnist for The Times and The Guardian newspapers in the UK, writing on issues of health, racism and equity, as well as being a frequent guest on Canadian radio and television.
+McKenzie was also a presenter on the BBC Radio 4 programme All in the Mind, and has previously been a columnist for The Times and The Guardian newspapers in the UK, writing on issues of health, racism and equity, as well as being a frequent guest on Canadian radio and television.

-In 2005 McKenzie wrote an article in The Times, UK about racial stereotyping in the 2005 film King Kong, co-written, produced, and directed by Peter Jackson.
-In the piece titled, "Big black and bad stereotyping", McKenzie described it as feeding "into all the colonial hysteria about Black hyper-sexuality."
+In 2005, McKenzie wrote an article in The Times about racial stereotyping in the 2005 film King Kong, co-written, produced, and directed by Peter Jackson.
+In the piece titled "Big black and bad stereotyping", McKenzie described it as feeding "into all the colonial hysteria about Black hyper-sexuality".
 The article received such a strong response from readers that McKenzie and The Times issued a challenge asking the public to find positive Black images on television during the holiday season.

 In December 2021, McKenzie wrote an opinion piece in the Toronto Star calling for a strategy to avert vaccine inequity in racialized children.